top of page

 The Science Behind Why RSD Feels Bigger

 RSD is linked to shifts in dopamine, norepinephrine, and serotonin.
 These chemicals affect motivation, mood, stress response, and emotional steadiness.
-Holiday stress unsettles all three.
-Once they are dysregulated, emotional pain feels sharper and harder to soothe.
-Your brain is not failing.
-It is overstimulated.
+Holiday stress can disrupt all three.
+Once they become dysregulated, emotional pain feels sharper and harder to soothe.
+Your brain is not failing; it is simply overstimulated.

 Tools That Support You Through Holiday RSD

 You can enjoy the season with the right supports.
-Below are tools designed for people who feel emotions intensely and want steady ways to navigate gatherings, routines, and expectations.
+Below are tools designed for those who feel emotions intensely and want steady ways to navigate gatherings, routines, and expectations.

 1. Compassion Tools